Sai16F/-Emy-Framework-For-Remark.js-Theme/README.md

 ----
-## Welcome to Emy-Framework For Remark.js Theme with Markdown Structure for slideshow layouts.
+# Welcome to Emy-Framework For Remark.js Theme with Markdown Structure for slideshow layouts.
-## ALL RIGHTS RESERVED FOR THE DEVELOPER ON THIS FRAMEWORK PROJECT AND ITS FILES.
+### ALL RIGHTS RESERVED FOR THE DEVELOPER ON THIS FRAMEWORK PROJECT AND ITS FILES.

-# This is the way you are going to use this Framework style sheet with your Remark Theme:
+## This is the way you are going to use this Framework Stylesheet with your Remark Theme:
-- Actually, I've build This Framework to work with Specified 9 layouts.
+- Actually, I've built This Framework to work with Specified 9 layouts.
 But also, Its Grid System will give you the ability to build any layout Design you want.
 - But first: There are some rules you should follow to work with this Framework with Your Remrak.js Theme and the Markdown Structure.

 ---